 This course is designed to develop students' critical reading and academic writing skills.
-The focus of the course is on applying basic critical reading skills for organizing, analyzing, retaining material, development of effective sentences.
+The focus of the course is only applying basic critical reading skills for organizing, analyzing, retaining material, development of effective sentences.
 This includes examining the fundamentals of grammar, punctuation, and spelling as well as determining the main idea and supporting details from a written text.
 This course is linked with ENRD 100.
-Lecture Hours: 4, Lab Hours: 0
+Lecture Hrs. = 4, Lab Hrs. = 0